 And they are all exactly right.
 While you are doing whatever technique works for you, you are focused on what you are doing.
 Your current focus is distracting you from focusing on the problem that is creating your anxiety.

-Distraction techniques work, but the distracting activities have nothing to do with solving the problem that is actually the cause of your anxious thoughts, do they?
+Distraction techniques work, but the distracting activities have nothing to do with solving the problem that is actually causing your anxious thoughts, do they?

 The experts say fear, anxiety, and stress are all “natural, and unavoidable.”
 They are not correct.

-The differences allow us to use processes built into our brain to prevent anxiety.
-Fear is something else, and that something else is an OK thing.
+The differences empower us to use processes built into our brain to prevent anxiety.